Erin’s Story

 This extended time experiencing and teaching about the natural environment instilled in Erin a deep and joyous love for the Earth, but it also made her concerned for the planet and its inhabitants.
 Motivated to make positive change, Erin pursued and attained a master’s degree in Resilient and Sustainable Communities from Green Mountain College.
 There, she learned about the past, present, and worrisome future of our food, transportation, communication, energy, and economic systems and how to improve to these systems at a regional level.
 She also extensively studied and assessed community environmental education needs, spearheaded an environmental education network, and is a proud recipient of Kentucky’s Professional Environmental Educator Certification.

-Erin’s love of music has been present throughout her lifetime, but recently it’s taken over.
-She’s fallen head over heels for songwriting and feels called to share her creations with the world.
+Erin’s love of music has been present throughout her lifetime, but has been increasingly present.
+She’s fallen head over heels for songwriting and has felt called to share her creations with the world.
 Her debut album, Truckee to Kentucky, was released in early 2020 and summarizes her travelling years.
 It received a 4 star review from Country Music People Magazine, who called it a “remarkable debut” that reveals Erin “as a singer with a unique talent for writing country songs.”

-Erin is currently enthusiastically gardening, songwriting, and developing an environmental education guidebook at her family’s Kentucky farm.
-She looks forward to finding innovative ways to integrate and use music and education as a tool to build community and spark environmentally sustainable change.
+Erin is currently living and working on her family’s farm and will join Them Lasses & The Old Dogs for several shows and projects in 2025.
+She continues to look toward innovative ways to integrate and use music and education as a tool to build community and spark environmentally sustainable change.